HardikDhanani/musically/README.md

   - [ ] Total number of genres
   - [ ] Total number of playlists
   - [ ] Alphabetical lists
-  - [ ] A song must start automatically after playing it
+  - [x] A song must start automatically after playing it
   - [x] Can set as default language the current mobile language
   - [ ] Translate everything
   - [ ] Read songs in batches asynchronously
+  - [ ] Songs that is actually playing should be identified everywhere

 ## Settings